AFRICA

 No, the New Zealand Commerce Commission may not consider non-competition issues such as national security.

-Non-competition issues are not relevant in the clearance context, however, for an authorisation application (where the parties submit that any lessening of competition is outweighed by public benefits resulting from the merger), the evaluation of public benefits may be extended from economic efficiencies to include anything of value to the community generally.
+Non-competition issues are not relevant in the clearance context, however, for an authorisation application (where the parties submit that any detriments arising from a substantial lessening of competition are outweighed by public benefits resulting from the merger), the evaluation of public benefits may be extended from economic efficiencies to include anything of value to the community generally e.g. national security and environmental considerations.

 Parties to such mergers must apply to the New Zealand Commerce Commission in advance of entering into an unconditional agreement, as authorisation cannot be granted retrospectively.

-The process is similar to applying for merger clearance; parties must file an application with the New Zealand Commerce Commission, which will assess whether the anti-competitive harms resulting from the merger are outweighed by public benefits.
-However, the New Zealand Commerce Commission publishes a draft determination following its initial investigation, after 40-50 working days which parties (including third parties) can make submissions on.
-A conference for interested parties is held if requested, or the New Zealand Commerce Commission considers the process will assist its investigations.
-A final determination is made after 70-80 working days.
+The process is similar to applying for merger clearance: parties must file an application with the New Zealand Commerce Commission, which will assess whether the anti-competitive harms resulting from the merger are outweighed by public benefits.
+There is no indicative timeframe for straightforward assessments, however for complex cases the New Zealand Commerce Commission indicates that it aims to publish a draft determination following its initial investigation at around 45-55 working days.
+Parties (including third parties) can then make submissions and cross-submissions.
+A conference for interested parties is held if the New Zealand Commerce Commission considers the process will assist its investigations.
+The indicative timeframe for a final determination for complex cases is after 90 working days.

 46) Special tests or criteria applicable for joint ventures

-For structural (incorporated) joint ventures (see topic 13 above), the substantive assessment is the same as for other mergers.
+For structural (incorporated) joint ventures, the substantive assessment is the same as for other mergers.

 47) Decisions and remedies/commitments available

-The New Zealand Commerce Commission may either grant clearance unconditionally, grant clearance subject to conditions, or decline to grant clearance.
-In the event of a decline, it remains open to the parties to proceed with their merger, but in this case there is a substantial risk that the New Zealand Commerce Commission would seek an injunction to prevent the merger.
+The New Zealand Commerce Commission may either grant clearance, grant clearance subject to divestments or decline to grant clearance.
+Because New Zealand’s merger control regime is voluntary, in the event of a decline it remains open to the parties to proceed with their merger, but in this case there is a substantial risk that the New Zealand Commerce Commission would seek an injunction to prevent the merger.

 Publicity and access to the file